risavkarna/blog/ck889q9g000hcdqs1earhic1h.md

 ## Nodejs

 We will be making use of nodejs' package manager npm, which comes bundled with nodejs.
-Download it from this page of their site or via your package manager as explained here.
-For example, to get Node.js v12.x (LTS) on Ubuntu you would run:
+Download it from the [download page](https://nodejs.org/en/download/) of their site or via your package manager as explained [here](https://github.com/nodesource/distributions/blob/master/README.md).
+For example, to get Node.js v13.x (with full ICU/i18n support) on Ubuntu you would run:

 ```
-curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
+curl -sL https://deb.nodesource.com/setup_13.x | sudo -E bash -
 sudo apt install -y nodejs
 ```